EARN YOUR INFORMATION SYSTEMS MANAGEMENT DEGREE AT SC!

 INFORMATION SYSTEMS MANAGEMENT PROGRAM DETAILS

 The Information Systems Management (ISM) program prepares learners to successfully manage information systems innovation, design, development, and operations.
 The program emphasizes broad knowledge and skills in information systems management and administration and applied knowledge in project, information security, design and development, and innovation management.
-In addition, the I.S.M. program offers areas of specialization in security, enterprise, data management, and decision support.

 - Minimum GPA of 2.0

 Core Major Requirements

 This course provides an overview of business information systems.
 Topics include hardware and software fundamentals, use of software packages, and effective use of networks, Internet, and other technologies.

 This course introduces techniques for finding solutions to problems through structured programming and refinement.
 Topics include principles of programming, the logic of constructing a computer program, and the practical aspects of integrating program modules into a cohesive application.
 Algorithms are used to demonstrate programming as an approach to problem solving.

 Learners will develop the skills to use Visual Basic for Applications (VBA) programming, part of Microsoft Excel.
 VBA provides the process to develop applications, which accept data from data mining packages and present the information the information to others in a consistent format.
 The course will develop skills in knowing when and how to use pivot tables, macros, automation and integration of downloaded data into reports, graphing, and the use of simulation and decision support models.

 ISM400: Database Management Systems